wolthers/SpriteClip.js/README.md

 Instantiation:
 -----------
-The Spriteclip object is exposed as a jQuery plugin but all logic is kept in a classic object.
+The SpriteClip object is exposed as a jQuery plugin but all logic is kept in a classic object.
 This means that you can choose to instantiate either via the plugin or via the SpriteClip constructor.

 If you instantiate via the plugin, the instance is stored in the jQuery elements data-spriteClip attribute so that later, it can easily be retrieved through the DOM.